tenox7/ntgames/README.md

 # NT Games

-Classic games for NTOS.
+Remakes of some classic games for NTOS.
+Aimed mostly at NT RISC architectures.
 With source code and binaries for all platforms.
 Alpha, AXP64, ARM, AARCH64, MIPS, PowerPC, Itanium, etc.

 ## RISC building instructions